LaKendaWilliams/Creating-Virtual-Machines/README.md

 </p>
 <p>
-In this demonstration, the navigation is all remotely done through Wireshark.
-First, I connected to the ethernet this step is to start capturing live packets.
-Now observing all the live traffic that is happening in the VM.
-After filtering the traffic by the ICMP (internet Control Message Protocol) to stop movement.
+In this IT demonstration, the monitoring and analysis of network traffic were conducted remotely using Wireshark.
+Initially, the connection to the Ethernet interface was established to commence capturing live network packets.
+Subsequently, the live traffic within the virtual machine was observed in real-time.
+Following that, a filter was applied to isolate and focus on network traffic specifically related to the ICMP (Internet Control Message Protocol), effectively halting its movement for inspection.
 </p>
 <br />